The Foundation story

 To read more about the Foundation and projects, click on our highlights of the year 2017-2018.

-A wide range of programmes, activities and initiatives is underway across the country, ranging from one of Scotland’s largest Modern Apprenticeship programmes to My Great Start, a support and advisory service that has helped 3500 vulnerable tenants to date settle into their new homes and sustain their tenancy.
+A wide range of programmes, activities and initiatives is underway across the country, ranging from one of Scotland’s largest Modern Apprenticeship programmes to My Great Start, a support and advisory service that helps vulnerable tenants settle into their new homes and sustain their tenancy.
 A selection of the other programmes includes:

 A £4.2 million service, funded by Big Lottery and the European Social Fund, providing financial advice and support to disadvantaged people in Glasgow through a team of specialist mentors recruited from the third sector.